Create a Shipment for Sales Orders

-If you are using the contract-based REST API to integrate MYOB Acumatica with an external system, this external system can create a shipment with allocations and package specifications in a single API call.
+If you are using the contract-based REST API to integrate MYOB Acumatica with an external system, this external system can create a shipment for multiple sales orders in a single API call.

-Before you test the code below, you need to do the following to configure your client application and the MYOB Acumatica instance to be used:
+Before you test the request below, you need to do the following to configure your client application and the MYOB Acumatica instance to be used:

-1. Deploy a new MYOB Acumatica instance with the U100 dataset.
-For details on deploying an instance, see To Deploy an MYOB Acumatica Instance.
+- Deploy a new MYOB Acumatica instance with the T100 dataset.
+For details on deploying an instance, see Instance Deployment: To Deploy an Instance with Demo Data in the Installation Guide.

-2. To sign in to the instance in the client application, use the tenant name (which you specified when you created the instance) and the HEADOFFICE branch.
+- To sign in to the instance in the client application, use the tenant name (which you specified when you created the instance) and the MYSTORE branch.

 Request